Jaakk0S/IceCreamParlor/README.md

 Inter-service communication is implemented over RabbitMQ and HTTPS with SSL using a self-signed certificate.
 Public access is only allowed through a HTTP(s) reverse proxy (Nginx).

-HTTP endpoints implement CORS policy and will also only serve requests originating from the web proxy.

 There is no user management.
 RabbitMQ and MySQL use password authentication.

 Because this is a locally run demo app, only a poor man's *self-signed certificate* is available at the Nginx web server.